shayja/go-template-api/README.md

 1. Create a new Postgres DB, choose "shop" as database name, create a new user "appuser" and set a login password.
 2. Exceute the sql script from project path /scripts on "shop" database.
-3. Set your DB credentials in .env file.
+3. Set your DB credentials in .env.local file and rename the file to '.env'.
 4. Add new .env file in project root with this content, change the password configuration value:

 # Database settings: